 What is your favorite way to connect with readers?

-Visit John at JohnAustinBooks.com, and read his earlier installment of Inside the Authors Studio here.
+Visit Linda at LindaLeaming.com, and read her earlier installment of Inside the Authors Studio here.

-MINIWEAPONS OF MASS DESTRUCTION: Build and Master Ninja Weapons is available from Amazon, Barnes & Noble, IndieBound, and wherever books are sold.
+A FIELD GUIDE TO HAPPINESS is now available from Amazon, Barnes & Noble, IndieBound, and wherever books are sold.